 Kind Words From Some Happy Golfers

-Every once in a while someone is kind enough to get in touch to tell me that they are playing well, or that they are enjoying their golf more than they were doing.
+Every once in a while someone is kind enough to get in touch to tell me that they are playing well, or that they are enjoying their golf more than they have been.

-I can’t take the credit for any of these developments, but I love hearing about them and sharing in the enjoyment that these golfers are now experiencing.
+I can’t take the credit for these developments, but I love hearing about them and sharing in the pleasure that these golfers are getting from the game.

-When we are playing well it’s often a good time to reflect on where that good performance is coming from.
+When we are playing well it’s often a good time to reflect on where our best performances are coming from.

 The ego will want to jump in and take the plaudits, to put it down to our hard work or to our new found skills or technique.

-But the truth is, our best play doesn’t come from us.
+But the truth is, our best play doesn’t come from something we did.

 In the past I’ve often got myself into trouble by looking outside for the reason I played well, just as I would look outside myself for the reasons when I played badly.